Medically Reviewed

 Types of Vyvanse Addiction Treatment

-After detox, people often benefit from ongoing treatment to address any underlying issues associated with addiction and to learn ways to prevent relapse.11 Behavioral therapies, which are commonly used to treat stimulant use disorders, can include:2,4
+People with stimulant addictions often benefit from treatment that addresses any underlying issues associated with addiction and to learn ways to prevent relapse.11 Behavioral therapies, which are commonly used to treat stimulant use disorders, can include:2,4

 • Cognitive-behavioral therapy (CBT), which helps people learn to modify unhelpful thoughts and behaviors.